corsairmarks/ringworld_graphical_enhancements/mod/README.md

 * 3.1.0 Add a compatibility trigger for other mods to check whether this one is active
 * 3.2.0 Ensure the ringworld for Origin: Shattered Ring spawns symmetrically
 * 3.3.0 Mark as compatible with Stellaris 3.7 "Canis Minor" - no script changes
+* 4.0.0 Update for compatibility with Stellaris version 3.8 "Gemini"
+    * Integrate underlying game changes
+    * Add override of `ringworld_habitable_entity_01_clouds_entity` in order to bring back animated clouds
+    * Add a full-file override of the PDX shaders in order to add a shader that properly draws, blends, and animates cloud cover for ringworlds

 ## Source Code